BIM September 24, 2025

 • There is a choice between a web version and a desktop version, but the former does not receive updates at the same frequency as the latter.

-• It can be a bit difficult to navigate 3D models with Sweet Home 3D’s interface.
+• It is a bit difficult to navigate 3D models with Sweet Home 3D’s interface.

 • There is an overall steep learning curve for users who want to achieve complete competency with the software.